Tomires/thesis-masters/navigator.md

 ![Initial user interface design for Navigator.](images/ui_design.png)

 The January build highlighted basic interactions in 3DOF.
 User interface design was influenced by Google's Material Design[1] and a tech demo called Daydream Elements.[2]
-The user was able to select one of the preloaded datasets, create scatter plots and position them in space and assign attributes.
+The user was able to select one of the preloaded datasets, create scatter plots, position them in space and assign attributes to them.
 The design of dataset panel remained unchanged in later revisions.
-Attributes are colored on assignment, which is useful when working with multiple plots.
-In this version, the user can assign attributes to spatial axes of a plot as well as the color feature, however the functionality is still quite basic - spatial axes only support numerical attributes, while the color feature only accepts categorical attributes.
-The background used a mixture of white and light gray and has been scrapped in future revisions due to the fact it caused fatigue.
+Attributes are color-coded on assignment, which is useful when working with multiple plots.
+In this version, the user can assign attributes onto spatial axes of a plot as well as the color feature, however the functionality is still quite basic - spatial axes only support numerical attributes, while the color feature only accepts categorical attributes.
+The background used a mixture of white and light gray and has been scrapped in future revisions due to the fact that it caused fatigue.

 ![Screenshot from the January build of Navigator.](images/navigator_1901.jpg)